zendesk/samson/README.md

 ### Contributing

-Improvments are always welcome.
-Please follow the following steps to contribute
+Improvements are always welcome.
+Please follow these steps to contribute

 1. Submit a Pull Request with a detailed explaination of changes and screenshots (if UI is changing)